-- 2.1 The application site is located on lands 25m East of 62 Ballywoodock Road, Castlerock. - 2.2 The site comprises an irregular shaped plot which form the southwestern corner of a wider agricultural field.
-The western boundary of the site is defined by hedgerow whilst the southern boundary is delineated by post and wire fencing and a low level bank.
-The remaining boundaries are undefined.
-An existing agricultural access point is located to the south-west. - 2.3 The surrounding area is rural in nature and characterised by agricultural lands and single rural dwellings and farm holdings. - 2.4 The application site is located outside of any settlement development limits as identified in the Northern Area Plan (NAP) 2016.
+- 2.1 The application site is located on lands 30m West of 68 Ballywoodock Road, Castlerock. - 2.2 The site comprises an irregular shaped plot which form the south-eastern corner of a wider agricultural field.
+The eastern boundary of the site is defined by a low level concrete wall some 1 metre in height whilst the southern boundary is delineated by post and wire fencing and a sporadic hedging The remaining boundaries are undefined. - 2.3 The surrounding area is rural in nature and characterised by agricultural lands and single rural dwellings and farm holdings. - 2.4 The application site is located outside of any settlement development limits as identified in the Northern Area Plan (NAP) 2016.
 The site is not subject to any specific environmental designations.